TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-02-07-how-to-decouple-monolith-like-a-boss-with-composer-local-packages.md

 - you feel great for giving back to community
 - people will help improve the package
-- open-source packages tend to have longer life-span then private ones
+- open-source packages tend to have longer lifespan than private packages

 ### Disadvantages